 Ravenna is hugely popular with tour groups and cruise boat excursions.
 When arriving at the same time as a cruise excursion group, the sites can get crowded.
 However, don’t despair, as groups generally move on fast.

 Even better, temporary join the group and get a free guided tour.
 Italian historic sites generally control strictly who may give guided tours.
 The guide will most likely be a specialist giving facts and pointing out interesting bits in a melodic Italian accent.
-Enjoy the monument in peace when the group moves on or ask to enter for a second viewing.
+Enjoy the monument in peace when the group moves on.